SSpeights/PowerShellGuide/pipelining.md

 ## Basic processing in the pipeline

-The difference between PS piping and Linux Shell piping is, that the PowerShell is passing the result of a command as a .NET object and not as text, providing you more ways to use this returned result and sparing you the effort of parsing text.
+The difference between PS piping and Linux Shell piping is, that the PowerShell is passing the result as a .NET object and not as text, providing you more ways to use this returned result and sparing you the effort of parsing text.
 That's not important right now.
 What's important is that you can chain single commands to implement the "Get \| Process \| Output" pattern, where three things happen.

 * You get some data that you need
 * You process that data and "do" something with it.